There's been a lot of buzz about sprouts lately in the nutrition world, and in particular

 🌱avocado smash toast

 Looking for some support with nutrition?
-I'm currently accepting new clients for nutrition coaching.
+I'm currently accepting new clients for health and nutrition coaching.
 Check out details on coaching here or email me at: firstname.lastname@example.org